TykTechnologies/tyk-operator/pkg/snapshot/README.md

 # Snapshot (PoC)

-The snapshot package provides a CLI tool that allows dashboard users to export their existing Tyk APIs and Security Policies into CRD YAML format that can be used by Tyk Operator.
+The snapshot package provides a CLI tool that allows users to export their existing Tyk APIs and Security Policies into CRD YAML format that can be used by Tyk Operator.